What is a Soccer Ball Made Of?

 What are modern soccer balls made of?

-Soccer balls used to be made from pure leather, however pure leather has poor water resistance and can make the soccer ball really heavy, since it soaks up all the water, when playing in wet weather conditions.
-As a result, modern soccer balls that are FIFA approved are now made with enhanced water resistance materials such as Polyurethane (PU).
+Soccer balls used to be made from pure leather, but pure leather has poor water resistance and can make the ball really heavy, since it soaks up water when playing in wet weather.
+As a result, modern FIFA-approved soccer balls are now made with enhanced water-resistant materials, such as Polyurethane (PU).

 What is the difference between an indoor soccer ball and a traditional soccer ball?

-An indoor soccer ball is different from a traditional soccer ball for many reasons.
+An indoor soccer ball differs from a traditional soccer ball in many ways.
 They are typically smaller, heavier, and have less bounce than traditional balls.
-A lot of indoor soccer balls are also made from the same materials that a tennis ball is made of.
+Many indoor soccer balls are also made from the same materials as tennis balls.
 Smart soccer balls are also a new type of soccer ball.

 What are the most popular soccer ball manufacturers?

-There are many different soccer ball manufacturers each with their own manufacturing process and the most common are Mizuno, Nike, Adidas, Puma, Wilson, Select, and Umbro.
+There are many different soccer ball manufacturers, each with its own manufacturing process, and the most common are Mizuno, Nike, Adidas, Puma, Wilson, Select, and Umbro.